 Travel in this region is, without a doubt, one of the most remarkable places to visit in Asia.
 Tibet travel offers fabulous monastery sights, breathtaking high-altitude treks.
 Stunning views of the world’s highest mountains, and one of the most likable peoples you will ever meet.

-Between 1950 and 1970, the Chinese wrested control of the plateau, drove the Tibetans’ spiritual leader, the Dalai Lama, and some 100, 000 of Tibet’s finest into exile and systematically dismantled most of the Tibetan cultural and historical heritage, all in the name of revolution.
-Lhasa, however, remains the primary focus of Buddhist worship anywhere in the world, a place for the traveler to cast away any preconceptions he or she may have and join in Tibet’s journey of discovery along the way at least for a while.
+Between 1950 and 1970, the Chinese wrested control of the plateau.
+Drove the Tibetans’ spiritual leader, the Dalai Lama, and some 100, 000 of Tibet’s finest into exile.
+Systematically dismantled most of the Tibetan cultural and historical heritage.
+All in the name of revolution.
+Lhasa, however, remains the primary focus of Buddhist worship anywhere in the world.
+The place for the traveler to cast away any preconceptions.
+He or she may have and join in Tibet’s journey of discovery along the way at least for a while.
 Monasteries have been restored across the country, along with limited religious freedoms.
 Your trip will take you past glittering mountain turquoise lakes and over high passes draped with prayer flags.

 For many people, Tibet travel is a uniquely spiritual place.
 Those moments of peace, fleeting, and precious, when everything seems to be in its proper place, seem to come more frequently in Tibet, whether inspired by the devotion apparent in the face of a pilgrim or the dwarfing scale of a beautiful landscape.
 The own unique cultures and traditions of the Tibetans Monpas, Lhopas, and Moslems and their style of large exciting celebrations will keep you astonished.
 Through the high passes ornamented with colorful flags beating endlessly against the stone cairns, to the blue salt lakes of Namtso, you will travel an ancient trail alive with color, ritual, and history.